This Is Life: A Poignant Classic of Hindi Cinema Restored by ITVStory, Context, Legacy

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is This Is Life, as described in the post?
+What is This Is Life about?